railwayapp/docs/src/docs/deploy/deployments.md

 A start command is the process used to run a Deployment's code.
 For example, a Python project may have a start command of `python main.py`, or a NodeJS project may have a start command of `npm run start`.

 Railway automatically configures the start command based on the code being deployed.
 If your code uses a Dockerfile, the start command defaults to the ENTRYPOINT and/or CMD defined in the Dockerfile.
-Otherwise, the buildpack used to create the image will determine the start command - see [Builds](builds) for more details.
+Otherwise, the Buildpack used to create the image will determine the start command - see [Builds](builds) for more details.

 Start commands may be overridden for advanced use-cases such as deploying multiple projects from a single [monorepo](/deploy/monorepo).

 When specifying a start command, the behavior of the image depends on type of build:
 - **Dockerfile**: the start command overrides the Docker image's ENTRYPOINT in [exec form](https://docs.docker.com/engine/reference/builder/#exec-form-entrypoint-example)
-- **Buildpack**: the start command is inserted as a [buildpack launch process](https://buildpacks.io/docs/app-developer-guide/run-an-app/#user-provided-shell-process)
+- **Buildpack**: the start command is inserted as a [Buildpack launch process](https://buildpacks.io/docs/app-developer-guide/run-an-app/#user-provided-shell-process)

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1637798815/docs/custom-start-command_a8vcxs.png"